Cats Protection

 Cats Protection, formerly the Cats Protection League, is a UK charity dedicated to rescuing and rehoming stray, unwanted or homeless cats and educating people about cats and cat welfare.
 The organization was founded as the Cats Protection League by Jessey Wade and others in 1927.
 The name was shortened in 1998.
 The current Chief Executive is John May.

 History

-The Cats Protection League was formed at a meeting in Caxton Hall on the 16 May of 1927 under the chairmanship of Jessey Wade.
-The League was launched under the auspices of the Animals' Friend Society and from the work of M. Dudley Ward.
+Cats Protection was formed at a meeting in Caxton Hall on the 16 May of 1927 under the chairmanship of Jessey Wade.
+The charity was launched under the auspices of the Animals' Friend Society and from the work of M. Dudley Ward.
 Amongst those present at the formation meeting were M. Dudley Ward, Jessey Wade, Charles Forward and Mrs Avery.
 Ernest Bell was made Treasurer and Mrs Avery Honorary Secretary.
-The first headquarters of the Cats Protection League were located at the Animals' Friend's Office at York House, Portugal Street in London.
-The aims of the League were to prevent the suffering of strays and provide suitable homes for cats during the absence of their owners.
+The first headquarters of Cats Protection were located at the Animals' Friend's Office at York House, Portugal Street in London.
+The aims of the charity were to prevent the suffering of strays and provide suitable homes for cats during the absence of their owners.

-In 1931 the League launched its magazine, The Cats’ Mews-Sheet.
+In 1931 the charity launched its magazine, The Cats’ Mews-Sheet.
 It was renamed The Cat in 1934.